Silicate mineral

 Silicate minerals are rock-forming minerals made up of silicate groups.
 They are the largest and most important class of minerals and make up approximately 90 percent of Earth's crust.

-In mineralogy, the crystalline forms of silica (SiO2) are usually considered to be tectosilicates, and they are classified as such in the Dana system (75.1).
-However, the Nickel-Strunz system classifies them as oxide minerals (4.DA).
+In mineralogy, the crystalline forms of silica (SiO2) are usually considered to be tectosilicates, and they are classified as such in the Dana classification system (75.1).
+However, the Nickel–Strunz classification categorizes them as oxide minerals (4.DA).
 Silica is found in nature as the mineral quartz and its polymorphs.

 On Earth, a wide variety of silicate minerals occur in an even wider range of combinations as a result of the processes that have been forming and re-working the crust for billions of years.
 These processes include partial melting, crystallization, fractionation, metamorphism, weathering, and diagenesis.

 Diatomaceous earth, a biogenic form of silica as viewed under a microscope.
 The imaged region measures approximately 1.13 by 0.69 mm.

 Living organisms also contribute to this geologic cycle.
 For example, a type of plankton known as diatoms construct their exoskeletons ("frustules") from silica extracted from seawater.
 The frustules of dead diatoms are a major constituent of deep ocean sediment, and of diatomaceous earth.